BayAreaMetro/zoning/README.md

 # Goal

-The goal of this repository ius to keep track of how data from various jurisdictions and sources about zoning were mapped to parcel data.
+The goal of this repository is to keep track of how data from various jurisdictions and sources about zoning were mapped to parcel data.

 # Outcome